AjunanKV/practice-tdd-parking-lot-2021-8-1-15-16-40-779/testCases.md

 Given a full parking lot, a car
 When park a car by Parking boy
 Then return error message: No available position.

+#Story 4
+[X] Case1
+Given a multiple parking lots, and a car
+When park the car with parking boy
+Then return a parking ticket always from the first lot when have space

+[] Case 2
+Story 1-3 should be implemented